paula22on/3D_Scene_Segmentation/README.md

 Our test results are the following:

 Test Results - Loss: 1.2387, Accuracy: 0.63, IoU: 0.17%.
-In this case we are indeed predicting nearly all classes for our task, which means that some following tunning can be performed, but the results are presented in a positive matter.
+In this case we are indeed predicting nearly all classes for our task, which means that some following tunning can be performed, but the results are presented in a positive manner.

 <img src="https://github.com/paula22on/3D_Scene_Segmentation/assets/55758205/d6b84bc9-b06b-47ea-b4ff-8532e106a41f" width="500" alt="cm">
 <img src="https://github.com/paula22on/3D_Scene_Segmentation/assets/55758205/f77abd50-ab05-4502-879f-8513ec5c29b0" width="500" alt="cm">